Halloween can be safe and fun for everyone. Explore the resources below to learn:

 Make your own face paint.

-While you may be considering including a non-medical face mask in your kids' costumes, other types of traditional Halloween masks can reduce visibility.
+Traditional Halloween masks can reduce visibility.
 However, chemical-laden face paint isn’t great either—so why not make your own?
 Mix equal parts cornstarch and glycerin (check the grocery store) and add food colouring.
 Fake blood is also an easy thing to make, so try some of these recipes for your costumes and house decorations.

 Reuse that costume.